-- Exposure to Extremism: Under section 26 of the Counter-Terrorism and Security Act (2015 updated 10 April 2019) all Oxford Guardians' staff have "due regard to the need to prevent people from being drawn into terrorism".
+- Exposure to Extremism: Under section 26 of the Counterterrorism and Security Act (2015 updated 10 April 2019) all Oxford Guardians' staff have "due regard to the need to prevent people from being drawn into terrorism".
 This duty is known as the Prevent Duty.
-Oxford Guardians contributes to building children and young people's resilience to radicalisation by promoting fundamental British values and by enabling children and young people to challenge extremist views. - Peer On Peer Abuse: children can abuse other children (often referred to as peer on peer abuse).
-This is most likely to include, but may not be limited to: - bullying (including cyberbullying). - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwisecausing physical harm. - sexual violence, such as rape, assault by penetration and sexual assault. - sexual harassment, such as sexual comments, remarks, jokes and online sexual hæsmet, which may be stand-alone or part of a broader pattern of abuse. - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to dtin sexual gratification, or cause the victim humiliation, distress or alarm. - sexting (also known as youth produced sexual imagery). - and initiation/hazing type violence and rituals. - Other: domestic violence, bullying (including cyberbullying), drugs, induced illness, youth violence, faith abuse, sexting, teenage relationship abuse.
-For further information, visit NSPCC website (details in Appendix 8).
+Oxford Guardians contributes to building children and young people's resilience to radicalisation by promoting fundamental British values and by enabling children and young people to challenge extremist views. - Child On Child Abuse: children can abuse other children.
+This is most likely to include, but may not be limited to: - bullying (including cyberbullying). - Abuse in intimate relationships sometimes known as 'teenage relationship abuse. - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - sexual violence, such as rape, assault by penetration and sexual assault. - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse. - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - sexting (also known as youth produced sexual imagery). - and initiation/hazing type violence and rituals. - Other: domestic violence, bullying (including cyberbullying), drugs, induced illness, youth violence, faith abuse, sexting, teenage relationship abuse.
+For further information, visit NSPCC website (details in Appendix 8). - Gender Questioning The 'Children who are lesbian, gay, bisexual, or gender questioning' section is currently under review pending the outcome of the gender questioning children guidance consultation (DfE, 2023b) and final gender questioning guidance documents being published.